bornpresident/bornpresident.github.io/_posts/2025-01-20-Overview to AI Threat categories.md

 >If a ML tool loads Keras models with Lambda layers from untrusted sources, treat it like loading a script file.
 Look for patterns in code or docs: "We support loading arbitrary Keras models."
 That can be a red flag if no sandboxing is mentioned.
 {: .prompt-info }

+Impact :
+1. Access sensitive information (e.g., SSH keys, cloud credentials)
+2. Execute malicious code on your system
+3. Use the compromised system as a vector for broader attacks

+Remediation: If possible, avoid using Keras models with Lambda layers since a lambda layer allows for arbitrary code execution that can be exploited by an attacker.

 ### Deserialization of untrusted Data